CoolRmal/coolrmal.github.io/_posts/2024-08-28-Superharmonic Functions.md

 \end{align*}
 $$

-and accept that the integral of a harmonic function is harmonic.
+and use the fact that the integral of a harmonic function is harmonic.
 In particular, when $N=2$, we have

 $$
 \begin{align*}